Growlers Take Game One of Great Lakes East Championship Series

 Kalamazoo Growlers News Release

-Kalamazoo, Mich. - On Sunday, Aug.
-11, the Kalamazoo Growlers captured game one of the Great Lakes East Championship Series 12-7 over the Rockford Rivets.
+Kalamazoo, Mich. - For just the second time in franchise history, the Kalamazoo Growlers (44-31) are Great Lakes East Champions.
+On Tuesday, Aug.
+13, the Growlers captured the Great Lakes East Championship Series by defeating the Rockford Rivets (48-27) by a finals core of 8-2.

-In what was slated to be a pitcher's duel quickly unraveled into a shootout at Homer Stryker Field.
-Growlers starter Liam O'Brien loaded the bases to begin the ballgame before getting a double play that brought home the game's first run.
-O'Brien would be able to keep the ballgame at that after a popout to first.
+Kalamazoo for the first time in the series struck first and pushed Rivets starter Peter Lemke out of the game.
+With runners at the corners and just one out, K-Zoo put up a pair of runs on an RBI groundout by Gabe Springer and an RBI single by Savi Delgado.
+K-Zoo forced Lemke to 34 pitches, just one under the limit for a long frame.

-Kalamazoo answered back quickly with a three spot in the bottom of the first.
-A pair of walks and a single loaded the bases before a Korbin Griffin sac fly tied the game up.
-On the very next pitch, Trey Wells shot a two-run single into left giving Kalamazoo a lead they would not relinquish.
+After beginning the playoffs with a pair of struggling starts, Kalamazoo found a gem out of its second-year right-handed pitcher in Tanner Ware.
+Ware would give up a pair in the first, both being unearned on an error in right field by Korbin Griffin.
+The lefty immediately retired eight of his next nine shutting the Rivets down for the next five innings giving up a total of just five hits while striking out three.

 • Discuss this story on the Northwoods League message board...